tianhu/bigwall/README.md

        - Replace ``<server-address>`` with your VPS address.
        - Follow the comments in the content, copy/paste the content of the CA certificate, client certificate and key content from your VPS.
     3. Launch OpenVPN GUI, import ``openvpn-client.ovpn``

+- Android

+    1. You must exclude the SSLDroid bypass the VPN in the OpenVPN settings.
+It is because the OpenVPN traffic need to pass via the stunnel.